Tips Bulletin

 Growing raspberries in containers is an excellent way to produce fruit in a small area, whether you grow raspberries from seeds or bare root plants.
 However, using the appropriate pot and garden soil is essential to encourage healthy raspberry canes and berries.
 It’s equally important to choose suitable raspberry varieties for your region, as it is for boysenberry or blackberry or blueberry plants.

-Learn what red or black raspberries need for fruit production and how to grow raspberries in containers by starting them indoors or on the patio.
+Learn what red or black raspberries need for fruit production and fertilize raspberries when they’re ready by starting them indoors or on the patio.
 Find raspberry plant care tips and a tasty recipe for using your home-grown berries.

 Prepare for Growing Raspberries in Containers